In the words of Cesar Chavez:

 Other factors besides low wages also contribute to farm worker poverty.
 Many workers are day laborers, and migrant farm workers must chase crops to make a living.
 Farm workers are also constantly at the mercy of variable conditions like natural disasters and bad weather.

-Finally, in addition to low wages and no job security, farm workers lack benefits that labor laws guarantee to workers in other industries.
-For instance, most farm workers do not receive overtime pay, nor do they get sick time or maternity leave.
+Finally, in addition to low wages and a lack of job security, most farm workers lack benefits that labor laws guarantee to workers in other industries.
+For instance, most do not receive overtime pay, nor do they get sick time or maternity leave.

 Still, there is some hope for improvement: despite living in poverty and lacking enforcement of the laws that do exist, farm workers are organizing to improve these conditions.
 Check out our Current Campaigns to learn more about how farm workers across the country are banning together and demanding a fair wage for their hard work, and how NFWM and allies are supporting them in this struggle.